rickdevera/tenable_immersion_day_labs/LabExercise-01.md

 b.
 Remote Desktop Protocol (RDP) – use Remote Desktop connection to login into the external IP using your preferred client (i.e. Microsoft Remote Desktop)

-You will need to navigate to the right page
+You will need to navigate to the sign-in page
 1. Use the Google Chrome to navigate to Tenable sign-in page.
 	- There's bookmark in Chrome or shortcut on the Bastion host's Windows Desktop
 	- Use Tenable.cs credentials found in **Output Properties** to sign in